-We are still in the process of assessing the extent of damage to property and recoverability of inventory and submitting relevant insurance claims.
-During the three months ended March 31, 2022, the Company recorded an \$80 million write-down related to Rocky Mount inventory which was included in Cost of goods sold.
-Due to the circumstances surrounding the write-down of the inventory, this write-down has been excluded from Adjusted OIBDA (as defined in note 11).
+During the six months ended June 30, 2022, inventory write-downs related to Rocky Mount inventory of \$95 million were included in Cost of goods sold.
+Due to the circumstances surrounding the write-downs of the inventory, these write-downs have been excluded from Adjusted OIBDA (as defined in note 11).
 These write-downs are expected to be submitted as part of our business interruption insurance claim; however, there can be no guarantee they will be recovered.
 We expect to continue to record additional costs and recoveries until the property damage and inventory recoverability assessment is completed and the insurance claim is fully settled.